astrolabsoftware/fink-broker/docs/user_guide/dashboard.md

 ## Extending the dashboard

-Ideally all services should be linked to the dashboard, and new services should include a part that output summary data to be plotted.
-Contact us if you would like to add your service to the dashboard, or if you already connected it and you want to share the code with us!
+Ideally all services should be linked to the dashboard, and new services should include a part that outputs summary data to be plotted.
+Contact us if you would like to add your service to the dashboard, or if you already connected it and you want to share the code with the community!